1984 Chevrolet Corvette hatchback coupe

 For 1986, the big news for Corvette was the return of the convertible, gone since 1975.
 Other improvements included Bosch ABS II anti-lock brakes, a Vehicle Anti-Theft System (VATS), and the mid-year introduction of aluminum cylinder heads.

 The standard powertrain was the L98 235 bhp 5.7 liter/350 ci V8 with fuel injection paired with a Turbo-Hydramatic four-speed automatic transmission.
-Car and Driver recorded 0-60 time of 6.0 seconds and a top speed of 144 mph.
+Car and Driver recorded a 0-60 time of 6.0 seconds and a top speed of 144 mph.
 Estimated fuel economy was 17 city/24 highway by the standards of the day (15/22 by today’s standards).
 With a 20-gallon fuel tank, a Corvette convertible’s proud new owner could expect a range of between 335 and 370 miles with a 10% fuel reserve.

 Built in collaboration with ASC, the convertible included a manual top, a rear-hinged deck panel to cover the top, and an X-brace underneath the floor.
 The newly-required high-mounted rear brake light was integrated into the rear fascia.
 Even the gas filler cover was different from the coupe—square because there was no rounded rear hatchback glass for it to wrap around.